freenas/freenas-docs/userguide/system.rst

 An automatic script sends a nightly email to the *root* user account containing important information such as the health of the disks.
 :ref:`Alert` events are also emailed to the *root* user account.
-Problems with :ref:`Scrub Tasks` are reported separately in an email sent at 03:00AM.
+Problems with :ref:`Scrubs` are reported separately in an email sent at 03:00AM.